denten-books/plain-text/2-surface.md

 symbols recorded thereon," from [@youngquist_magnetic_1961, 1]](youngquist.png)

 Yet the problem remained.
-Data arrangement along the length of the magnetic tape was fundamentally different from data arranged on paper.
-The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit to further manipulate storage data for meaningful output.
+Data arrangement along the length of the narrow magnetic tape had a fundamentally differing structure from data arranged on a broad sheet of paper.
+The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit to further adress that difference.
+The IBM Composer could restore some of the formatting lost in the transition between paper and magnit.
+It added capabilities for margin control and text justification.
 The original IBM Composer unit achieved margin justification (its chief innovation over the typewriter) by asking the operator to type each line twice: "one rough typing to determine what a line would contain, and a second justified typing" [@morgan_ibm_1968, 69].
 After the "first typing," an indicator mechanism helped the operator calculate the variable spacing needed to achieve paragraph justification.
-The formatting and content of each line thus required separate passes to achieve the desired result.
-IBM's Magnetic Tape Selectric Composer (MT/SC) combined the typing capabilities of the Selectric line of typewriters, with the Magnetic Tape storage unit of the MT/ST unit, with the formatting capabilities of the Composer.
-Rather than having the operator type each line twice, the MT/SC system printed the entered text twice: once on the "input station printout" which showed both the content and the control codes, printed in red ink, and the second time as the final "Composer output" printout, which presented the final typeset copy.
+The formatting and content of each line thus required separate input passes to achieve the desired result.
+IBM's Magnetic Tape Selectric Composer (MT/SC) combined the typing capabilities of the Selectric line of typewriters, magnetic tape from the MT/ST line, and the formatting capabilities of the Composer.
+Rather than having the operator type each line twice, the MT/SC system printed the entered text twice: once on the "input station printout" which showed both the content and the control codes printed in red ink, and the second time as the final "Composer output" printout, which presented the final typeset copy.
 The output operator would still have to intervene manually, however, to make decisions about paper loading, type font changes, and hyphenation decisions.
-What was once a monolithic unit on the page was thereby systematically separated into several distinct layers in the process of composition.
+What was once a monolithic unit on the page was thereby systematically separated into several distinct layers in the process of decomposition and composition.

 Like other devices of this generation, the IBM MT/SC suffered from the problem of invisible storage.
 Error checking on paper via multiple printouts was aided